ine-labs/AzureGoat/solutions/module-1/05-Privilege Escalation.md

 # Solution

+We will have a virtual machine with a contributor role assigned and also an automation account runbook with an owner role assigned.
+SSH into the VM and list the resources inside the resource group and find the runbook inside the automation account.
+Update the runbook code with the code to change the virtual machine contributor role to the owner.
+Thus privilege escalation can be done.

 ### Login to the virtual machine using the credentials obtained from the config.txt file.

-Provide the write permission to the justin.pem file and login to the virtual machine
+Provide the write permission to the justin.pem file and login to the virtual machine.

 ```
 chmod +600 justin.pem